-Working under state and federal student practice rules, more than 40 Vermont Law School student clinicians and work-study students help to represent clients in over 200 court and administrative hearings per year.
-The clinic has trained many of the leading legal service providers in Vermont.
+Working under state and federal student practice rules, approximately 40 Vermont Law & Graduate School (VLGS) student clinicians and work-study students help to represent clients in over 150 court, administrative, and other appearances per year.
+The clinic has trained many leading legal service providers in Vermont.

 Under the guidance of experienced staff attorneys, VLGS students represent clients in state and federal court, as well as administrative hearings.
 They develop cases from start to finish: this includes interviewing and counseling clients; conducting research via discover, negotiations, and case and statutory analysis; writing briefs and motions; and preparing for and presenting at trial or hearing.
 SRLC students have also been involved in Vermont Supreme Court and U.S. District Court cases that have set precedents or clarified important points of law.